ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-frame-setup.rst

 --------------------------------

-You can remap what output channels the quad motors are on by setting values for RCn_FUNCTION.
+You can remap what output channels the quad motors are on by setting values for SERVOn_FUNCTION.
 This follows the same approach as :ref:`other output functions <channel-output-functions>`.

 .. note::

-   Note that you do not need to set any of the RCn_FUNCTION values unless you have a non-standard motor ordering.
-It is highly recommended that you use the standard ordering and do not set the RCn_FUNCTION parameters, leaving them at zero.
+   Note that you do not need to set any of the SERVOn_FUNCTION values unless you have a non-standard motor ordering.
+It is highly recommended that you use the standard ordering and do not set the SERVOn_FUNCTION parameters, leaving them at zero.
 They will be automatically set to the right values for your frame on boot.